Jeefrect/LapCounter/README.md

 **Other features:**
 - English and Russian language support.
 ## In the next update:
+- More new features.
+- Race configuration presets.
 - Quickly spawn all players at the start.
 - Set race numbers for players' cars.